torchlard/Notes/OS/OS.md

 ### readers-writers problem
 process as reader and writers
+multiple reader can read at same time, only 1 writer write at same time
 1. no reader kept waiting unless writer has permission to use shared object
 2. once writer ready, writer perform write as soon as possible